Tetr4/Tetr4.github.io/_posts/2022-05-20-android-crypto.md

 Decryption:
 1. Get a `SecretKey` that you created previously from Android `KeyStore`
-2. Create a `Cipher` and initialize it with the `SecretKey`.
+2. Create a `Cipher` and initialize it with the `SecretKey`
-3. Optional: Depend on the used transformation, you will also need to provide the previously stored initialization vector to the `Cipher`
+3. Optional: Depend on the used transformation, you will also need to provide the previously stored initialization vector to the `Cipher`.
 4. Decrypt data with the `Cipher`

 # Choosing a transformation
-A “transformation” describes the cryptographic operations that should be use.
+A “transformation” describes the cryptographic operations that should be used.
 Its format looks like this: `"$ALGORITHM/$BLOCK_MODE/$PADDING"`.
 Google recommends [AES/GCM/NoPadding with 256-bit keys](https://developer.android.com/guide/topics/security/cryptography#choose-algorithm).

 <details markdown="1">
 <summary>Algorithm</summary>

 - [AES](https://de.wikipedia.org/wiki/Advanced_Encryption_Standard) is an industry standard and is available on all Android versions.
 - [DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard) is the predecessor of AES.
 - [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) is used for asymmetric (public / private key) cryptography.